Gekvengeful/Arma-souls-/README.md

 > -!!!- Tree monster ( No scripted , the zeus need to turn on simulation manually to activate the unit ).

 > -Darksouls Signs texture : Yellow, White, Red.
+You can write the text in the "Signs" through the "Stonepath" props, you can change the text in the "HOLD ACTION" settings.

 > -Loot system